SUE HEASER

 Her versatility and enthusiasm for reconstruction led to her illustrating the finds from many of the most famous archaeological sites in Britain including Dover, Grimes Graves, Mucking, West Stow and Portway East.
 Anglo-Saxon jewellery and beads soon became a passion and she spent many months at the British Museum, drawing the finds from Dover Buckland cemetery for archaeologist Vera Evison.

-After many years writing books on jewellery making and other subjects for mainstream publishing, Sue has returned to her roots and is currently researching a new book on Anglo-Saxon beads and is using her skills in hot glass beadmaking to understand the techniques of the ancient beadmakers.
-She is also creating paintings of the glass beads to show how they would have looked before they were buried.
+After many years writing books on jewellery making and other subjects for mainstream publishing, Sue has returned to her roots to research Anglo-Saxon beads and uses her skills in hot glass beadmaking to understand the techniques of the ancient beadmakers.
+Her paintings of reconstructed necklaces show how they would have looked before they were buried.
 Some of the illustrations are shown below - click on the images for more information.

 Click here for Sue's research paper on Anglo-Saxon beadmaking: Anglo-Saxon Beadmakers